conanite/nydp/README.md

 ```

 `brace-list` is a macro that expands to create a hash literal.
-It assumes every (2n+1)th items are literal symbol keys, and every (2(n+1))th item is the corresponding value which is evaluated at run time.
+It assumes every item 0 is a literal symbol key, item 1 is the corresponding value which is evaluated at run time, and so on for each following item-pair.

 ```lisp